 There are some factors you can't control, such as genetics or the toxic elements that may be present in your local environment.
 But what you can control -- diet, exercise and social activity -- can play a big role in helping you get the most out of every year of life you live.

-For more information on centenarians, check out the links on the next page.
+For more information on centenarians, check out the links below.

 - Blue Zones Web site.
 (May 11, 2011) http://www.bluezones.com/about/

 - Boston University School of Medicine.
 "The New England Centenarian Study."
 July 3, 2010.
 (May 10, 2011) http://www.bumc.bu.edu/centenarian/

 - Krach, Constance A. and Victoria A. Velkoff.
 "Centenarians in the United States."
 U.S. Census Bureau.
 July 1999.
 (May 8, 2011) http://www.census.gov/prod/99pubs/p23-199.pdf

 - Langreth, Robert.
 "How To Live To 100."
 Forbes.
 April 7, 2009.
 (May 10, 2011)